linkinpark342/vim-get/README.md

 NOTE
 ---------------

-This project used to be kinda cool, but not tools like pathogen and vundle exist.
+This project used to be kinda cool, but now tools like pathogen and vundle exist.
 Use those.

 Summary